 Collectively, these projects illustrate a strong foundation in software development, problem-solving, and practical application of computer science theory.

-View ProjectArtifact 3: Database details the design and implementation of a database system for the Java Scheduler application (Artifact 1), shifting from in-memory storage to a persistent solution.
+View ProjectProject 3: Database details the design and implementation of a database system for the Java Scheduler application (Project 1), shifting from in-memory storage to a persistent solution.
 It outlines an MVC architecture with specific tables and service classes for managing appointments, tasks, employees, and customers, emphasizing features for scalability and data security.